Bill to Alter No-Fault Divorce in Texas

 What Is an At-Fault Divorce?

 In Texas, a no-fault divorce requires neither accusation nor admission of wrongdoing by either party.
 In a no-fault divorce, the couple reaches the mutual decision to divorce with no assignation of blame.
 This often leads to a more efficient, less expensive, and less acrimonious divorce.
 An at-fault divorce, on the contrary, usually involves the assignation of blame, such as adultery, spousal or child abuse, abandonment, or cruelty on at least one party’s part.
 In Texas, the court’s finding of fault against one spouse can affect spousal support, child support, child custody, and the distribution of assets.
 An at-fault Texas divorce almost certainly necessitates that both parties retain an experienced Texas divorce attorney – either to pursue a claim of fault or to defend against such a claim.

-If You’re Considering Divorce, Contact a Katy, Texas Divorce Attorney
+If You’re Considering Divorce, Contact a Sugar Land, Texas Divorce Attorney

 If you are facing a divorce in Texas, you need an experienced divorce lawyer.
 Allow The Vendt Law Firm, P.L.L.C., to guide your divorce toward its best possible outcome.
-Attorney Frank J. Vendt is a Richmond, Texas divorce lawyer who focusses on protecting your rights with solution-based legal guidance.
+Attorney Frank J. Vendt is a Sugar Land, Texas divorce lawyer who focuses on protecting your rights with solution-based legal guidance.
 Schedule a consultation with Mr. Vendt today by calling our office at (832) 276-9474 or by contacting us online.